 A BRIEF HISTORY OF COSMOLOGY

 Newton had a cosmological problem introduced by combining his

 to be finite in an infinite ocean of space.
 That is, it had to have a center.
 But that contradicts the cosmological principle

 that the Universe should look the same from any position.

 Seeliger pointed out that the Universe could still be infinite if we allow that over very large distances the gravitational

 attraction between bodies falls off more rapidly with distance than with Newton's inverse square law.
 (This suggestion of

 Seeliger's is the famous cosmological term Einstein used and later regretted.)

-In order to preserve the notion that "there exists an average density
+In order to preserve the notion that "there exists an average density of matter

-the magnitude of space is independent of time," Einstein introduced Seeliger's cosmological term, "...a term which was
+magnitude of space is independent of time," Einstein introduced Seeliger's cosmological term, "...a term which was

 not required by the theory as such nor did it seem natural from a theoretical point of view."

 Then, in the 1920s, the Russian mathematician Alexander Friedman

 pointed out that we could still have an infinite Universe, with an average density different from zero, and yet get rid of

 Seeliger's cosmological term if we allow that the magnitude of space might not be independent of time, that is, if we allow

 expansion, which was confirmed observationally by Hubble and others, implied both an "origin" and a "creation"